miranda-ng/miranda-ng/docs/readme.txt

 c) Check the list of known bugs.
-   The official buglist is available at: https://github.com/miranda-ng/miranda-ng/issues Look here before you submit a new report, dont submit a new report if it has already been reported.
+   The official buglist is available at: https://github.com/miranda-ng/miranda-ng/issues Look here before you submit a new report, don't submit a new report if it has already been reported.
 d) Submit a bugreport.